kaloyan-marinov/goal-tracker/README.md

 ---

-After making the first commit in this branch, I noticed that there were subtle differences between the following different ways of running the repository's tests:
+After making the first commit in this branch, I noticed that there were moderately-significant differences between the following different ways of running the repository's tests:

   (a) on the command line, issue `(venv) $ python tests.py`

   (b) on the command line, issue `(venv) $ python -m unittest discover -v .`

-  (c) in VS Code (Version: 1.53.0), use the IDE's UI by clicking on "Run All Tests"
+  (c) in VS Code (Version: 1.53.0), use the IDE's GUI by clicking on "Run All Tests"

 (It was those differences that motivated the second commit in the branch.)